 While that could be a description of a Critical Edition of a Scribal Version, what Whitmore produced is in fact a highly original Interpretive Eclectic Version.
-This is truly an "original" way of using the words "modernize" and "consistent" since the spelling, capitalization and punctuation modifications introduced in this work are neither "modern" nor "consistent."
+This is truly an "original" way of using the words "modernize" and "consistent" since the spelling, capitalization and punctuation are neither "modern" nor "consistent."

 For instance in the case of commas being used with conjunctions, at one time "newspaper style guides" dictated getting rid of commas since they generally aren't strictly necessary.
 In newspapers every bit of space counts and reducing commas saves space.
-It can also encourage reporters and editors to write more succinctly and avoid complex compound sentences that require commas.
+It can also encourage reporters and editors to write more succinctly and avoid complex compound sentences.
 It's possible that removal of commas beside conjunctions could be considered "modernizing" in that sense.
 Recent research has shown however that the average reader can read faster and with higher comprehension if the commas are left in, since they provide visual cues to the clause structure within a compound sentence.
 It's almost always possible to parse the clauses after reading the sentence with no punctuation.
 The commas allow one to identify clause divisions before reading the sentence, which increases reading speed and comprehension.
-In the case of the sometimes highly complex sentence structure of ACIM, removing commas often introduces ambiguity in material that was originally quite clear.

 "Modern" style guides advise the use of commas wherever they enhance clarity and readability.
 Whitmore has removed many of the commas that appeared alongside conjunctions, but did not do so consistently.
 While that is usually not a hugely significant alteration, it's not reasonably described as "modern."
 Kenneth Wapnick, who helped Schucman in the final editing, describes how comma usage was discussed and the decision was made to go heavy on the commas in order to enhance readability, which as noted, is exactly what it does.
 Interestingly, in the four Scribal Versions we have to compare, we can see that the Scribes rarely made any changes to the original punctuation in the Notes.
 When they do it is usually the replacement of one "pause" mark for another, such as the replacement of a comma with a period, colon, or semi-colon, which changes would not influence "how it sounds."
-And remember, this work began as an oral dictation, and if the Scribe taking it down inserted a "pause mark" where the Voice paused, then is a strong case for leaving it there because it is part of the "original" oral content.
+And remember, this work began as an oral dictation, and if the Scribe taking it down inserted a "pause mark" where the Voice paused, then is a strong case for leaving it there because it is part of the "original" oral syntax.
 In most cases it is clear from the character spacing in the Notes that Schucman usually inserted the commas as she wrote the words and did not often go back later to figure out where the punctuation should be.
-Given that, I see no reason to suppose the punctuation was Schucman's arbitrary decision rather than her recording actual pauses in what she "heard."
+Given that I see no reason to suppose the punctuation was Schucman's arbitrary decision rather than her recording actual pauses in what she "heard."